“The Jews had light and gladness, and joy and honor.” – Esther 8:16

-“Rav Yehudah said: Light refers to Torah, gladness refers to holiday, joy refers to circumcision, and honor refers to tefillin.” — Megillah 16b
+“Rav Yehudah said: Light refers to Torah, gladness refers to holiday, joy refers to circumcision, and honor refers to t’filin.” – Talmud, Megillah 16b

-In the eighth year of Achashverosh’s rule, on the thirteenth of Adar, every Jewish man, woman and child was to be slaughtered.
-Young or old, wealthy, or poor, they were counted as one, and on that fateful day, the Jewish people would cease to be.
+In the eighth year of Achashveirosh’s rule, on the 13th of Adar, every Jewish man, woman, and child was to be slaughtered.
+Young and old, wealthy and poor, they were counted as one; and on that fateful day, the Jewish people would cease to be.
 According to the ways of the world and according to the natural course of events, that is what should have happened.

 (Rashi makes this question even more difficult by adding his comment that Haman decreed against all of these mitzvos.
 But this is not true.
 Haman’s decree wasn’t against the keeping of religion at all.
 It was quite simply death to the Jews.
 There was no mention of mitzvos whatsoever.
 What does Rashi mean that Haman decreed against these mitzvos?)

 Born in 1934, Sheldon Adelson was the son of Ukrainian immigrants.
 His father drove a taxi, and his mother ran a knitting shop.
 He grew up in one of the poorest sections of Boston.
-But even as a young boy, he showed great ambition, first selling newspapers on the street corner, and then running his first business at the age of twelve.
-He went on to build over fifty businesses, eventually owning the Venetian Sands Hotel and Casino in Las Vegas.
+But even as a young boy, he showed great ambition, first selling newspapers on the street corner, and then running his first business at the age of 12.
+He went on to build over 50 businesses, eventually owning the Las Vegas Sands Corporation, which operates multiple casinos around the world.
 He became a very wealthy man.

 A funny thing, however, happened to Sheldon Adelson in 2003 when he took the Sands Corporation public.
-The stock skyrocketed, and his assets went from 1.4 billion dollars to 20 billion dollars in a year and a half.
+The stock skyrocketed, and his assets went from $1.4 billion to $20 billion dollars in a year and a half.
 Forbes Magazine estimates that during this time, his wealth increased at a rate of one million dollars per hour.

 A million dollars an hour is a tidy sum of money.
 To illustrate what that means, imagine that during this time, he sat down to a nice leisurely lunch.
 When he got up and walked away, he was a million dollars richer.
-Or if he went for a dip in the pool, by the time he had dried his hair, he was seven hundred and fifty thousand dollars wealthier.
+Or if he went for a dip in the pool, by the time he had dried his hair, he was $750,000 wealthier.
 If he took a nice Shabbos nap, by the time he woke up, another three million dollars were in his coffers.